(912) 396-1764

 Absolutely.
 We use sterile, single use only, disposable needles.
 Our acupuncturists are also licensed by the state of Georgia and have over 3000 hours of training.

 The most common, yet infrequent, side effect a patient may have is mild bruising after a needle is taken out.
-This usually goes away in a couple of days and is not painful.
+This usually goes away in a couple of days.
 Most people don’t bruise but those who are on blood thinners, for instance, may be more likely to experience this.

 10. How long does an appointment last?